This is a PROVEN WORKING SOLUTION for how to remove referral spam in your Google Analytics with complete filter expressions updated 2018-06-13.

 Background: The Many Faces of Referral Spam

 The problem of fake references in Google Analytics has changed significantly over the past 2 years.
-In 2014, we had some bots from semalt and buttons-for-website that visited your website and left fake referrals in your analytics.
+In 2014, we had some bots that visited your website and left referrals in your analytics.
 In December 2014, the attacks began taking advantage of a weakness in Google’s new Measurement Protocol that allowed direct attacks on the Google Analytics tracking servers without having to actually visit your website.
 This is a lot easier than crawling the web looking for new websites.
 There were a lot of different types of attacks, from many referral sources, leading to a lot of confusion in the industry.

 Ranksonic joined in on the fun in March 2015, and the spammers enjoyed playing with new domains and techniques.
 We have had fake organic search terms (www.get-free-social-traffic.com) and fake events (event-tracking) injected into our analytics, too.
 Enterprising individuals popped up on Fiverr offering hundreds or even thousands of visits from real webmasters obtained using these techniques.